Creating an Amazon Aurora DB cluster

 Additional prerequisites

 If you are connecting to AWS using AWS Identity and Access Management (IAM) credentials, your AWS account must have IAM policies that grant the permissions required to perform Amazon RDS operations.
-For more information, see Identity and access management in Amazon Aurora.
+For more information, see Identity and access management for Amazon Aurora.

-If you are using IAM to access the Amazon RDS console, you must first sign on to the
+If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your user credentials.
+Then go to the Amazon RDS console at https://console.aws.amazon.com/rds/

-You must determine the TCP/IP port number to specify for your DB cluster.
+Determine the TCP/IP port number to specify for your DB cluster.
 The firewalls at some companies block connections to the default ports (3306 for MySQL, 5432 for PostgreSQL) for Aurora.
 If your company firewall blocks the default port, choose another port for your DB cluster.
 All instances in a DB cluster use the same port.

 Creating a DB cluster